mh250229/Emerald_Global_CCM_Dictionary/Rules_and_Policies/Rules/Business_Rules.md

 * **System Environment Conditions** – to trigger messages when the store server is offline, e.g., if you want to prevent the cashier from recalling saved transactions while the server is offline.
 * **Role Conditions** - to prohibit users with permissions to adjust specific cash office activities from adjusting a specific cash office activity by role in a BRM.
 * **Batch Order Conditions** – trigger messages when a QR Code is scanned in a transaction, for example, to prevent the cashier from voiding a single item in a QR Code.
+* **Partial Payment  Condition** – to prohibit voiding/adding items in a transaction that were partially paid for with a specific tender

 **Reference Path:** *Rules & Policies/Rules/Business Rules*